williamyang98/DAB-Radio/README.md

 ***NOTE***: Modify the fx.bat helper batch file to point at your vcpkg install directory.

 ## Method 2.
 Ubuntu 22.04
-1. <code>./install_ubuntu_packages.sh</code>
-2. <code>cmake . -B build -G Ninja -DCMAKE_BUILD_TYPE=Release</code>
-3. <code>ninja -C build -j8</code>
+Refer to instructions in <code>src/examples/toolchains/x86/README.md</code>

 ## Build notes
 The core algorithms for OFDM demodulation and DAB digital decoding are platform independent.
 The GUI code uses imgui which works on Windows and Ubuntu.

-AVX2 and SSE4 instructions are used to speed up OFDM demodulation dsp and the viterbi decoder.
-You can change the compiler options in CMakeLists.txt to disable AVX2 or SSE4 if your cpu or compiler doesn't support it.
-If you are building this on other platforms other changes may need to be made.
+Vector instructions are used for x86 and ARM cpus to speed up parts of the code.
+You can change the compiler options in CMakeLists.txt to disable or enable these to suit your target.

-Built on Windows 10 with:
-- msbuild 17.2.1 + 52cd2da31
-- cl 19.32.31332 for x64
-- Visual Studio 2022 Community Edition (Which installs msbuild, cl and cmake)

-Dependencies are (refer to vcpkg.json or install_ubuntu_packages.sh):
+Dependencies are (refer to vcpkg.json or examples/toolchains):
 - glfw3
 - opengl
 - portaudio
 - fftw3

-The continuous integration (CI) scripts are in .github/workflows if you want to replicate the build on your system.
+The continuous integration (CI) scripts are in <code>.github/workflows</code> if you want to replicate the build on your system.

-# Example applications
-Refer to <code>src/examples/README.md</code> for example applications.

 # TODO
 ## Optimisations